mllhild/Starsector_Mod_SecondPlaythrou/README.md

 ### WIP

+   #### <span style="color:Orange;"> Randomizing of the Coreworlds without breaking of missions </span>
+   - Repositioning
+   - Changing of uninhabited planets
+   - Partial changing of inhabited worlds

+   #### <span style="color:Orange;">Repositioning of Mod factions</span>
+   - either to the core or just around the map
+   - maintain each AI faction systems grouped (WIP)
+   - moves UAF to the border of deep hyperspace (WIP)

    #### <span style="color:Orange;">Custom Start Bonuses</span>
    - X amount of hyperspace terrain data (0 to 700 to unlock the skills)